-WELCOME TO THE 161ST EUROPEAN STUDY GROUP WITH INDUSTRY THAT WILL TAKE PLACE AT THE INSTITUTO SUPERIOR DE ENGENHARIA DE LISBOA IN PORTUGAL FROM JULY 6TH TO JULY 10TH 2020.
+WELCOME TO THE 161ST EUROPEAN STUDY GROUP WITH INDUSTRY THAT WILL TAKE PLACE AT THE INSTITUTO SUPERIOR DE ENGENHARIA DE LISBOA IN PORTUGAL IN THE SUMMER OF 2022.

 European Study Groups with Industry (ESGI) originated in Oxford in 1968, under the name of Oxford Study Groups with Industry.
 Study Groups are intensive week-long, team-based, problem-solving workshops that provide a unique opportunity for collaboration between mathematicians, scientists, and industrialists.

 A limited number of the challenges proposed by companies will be selected by the scientific committee to be tackled during ESGI161.
 In the first day of this event, academic participants will allocate themselves to a working group, each of which will work in one of the challenges along with the industrial partner during all the week.
 On the last day, each group will make a presentation of the main results obtained and suggest some directions for further work.

 A few weeks after the study group, a technical report describing the work of each group will be sent to the corresponding industrial partner.
 It will contain the main results achieved on the ESGI as well as other suggestions for further developments.

 More information on the European Study Groups with Industry can be found at European Consortium for Mathematics in Industry.
 The community represented by the Portuguese Network of Mathematics for Industry and Innovation (PT-MATHS-IN) has a long tradition on organizing ESGI.
 A list of the previous Portuguese ESGI is available at the PT-MATHS-IN website.

 As described in , a Study Group is an effective interface between mathematicians and industrialists for: